RF Microneedling, Microneedling Pen & Dermaroller

-The surface of your skin seals and heals quickly; after about a week, your skin is pretty much back to normal.
-Under the skin, the process of collagen remodelling starts.
+The suRFace of your skin seals and heals quickly; after about a week, your skin is pretty much back to normal.
+Then, under the skin, the process of collagen remodelling starts.
 The collagen induction peaks at 12 weeks but can continue for up to 12 months.

 How Much Improvement Can I Expect with Skin Needling?